 The practice had effective arrangements in place for handling complaints and concerns.
-There was a complaints policy, and information for patients about how to complain was available in the reception area.
-The policy had last been reviewed in December 2015 and was scheduled to be reviewed in 2016.
-There had been nine complaints logged in the last year.
-The majority related to issues with the telephone waiting system and the practice had changed the system in response to these issues.
+There was a complaints policy, and information for patients about how to complain was available in the waiting area.
+The policy had last been reviewed in 2016 and was scheduled to be reviewed in June 2016 and was scheduled to be reviewed again in June 2017.
 The policy included contact details of two external organisations that patients could contact if they were not happy with the practice's response to a complaint.
-This included the General Dental Council and the Ombudsman.
+This included the Dental Complaints Service and the General Dental Council.